Updated December 2023

 What's the best thing about starting a career in early childhood education (ECE)?
-To be honest, it was hard to narrow it down to just 10!
+It's hard to narrow it down to just 10!

 This is such an inspiring field.
-If you love working with kids, and have the heart of a teacher, you can find your true calling as an ECE.
+If you love working with kids and have the heart of a teacher, you can find your true calling as an early childhood educator.

 In our opinion, these are the top 10 reasons to become an early childhood educator—and the absolute best things about the profession.

 If you agree, you're definitely on the right track in pursuing this career.
 And you'll find some links at the end of the post on how to get started.
 So let's dive in!

 1. Watch children learn & thrive under your care

 Nothing beats watching a child learn to spell their name for the very first time because you taught them how.
 Or seeing a shy youngster start smiling when a parent drops them off because you've connected with them and they're not afraid anymore.